-How to make applesauce muffins
+How to make gluten free muffins with applesauce

 1. Preheat your oven to 350 degrees F.

-2. Fill the muffin pan with liners.
+2. Fill the muffin tins with liners.

 3. Whisk together gluten free flour, cinnamon, allspice, and baking soda in a medium mixing bowl.